01 of 09

 Insert the Coupler

-After we have all of our supplies at the ready, we need to insert our coupler into our pastry bag.
+Once all of your supplies at the ready, insert the coupler into the pastry bag.
 In order to gauge how much of the plastic bag tip to snip off, insert the coupler into the empty pastry bag and snip off the top.
 You want to make sure that you are snipping off enough that the round, bottom-portion of the coupler can peak out, but not enough that the whole coupler falls out.

 03 of 09